 We will review your application to ensure it has been completed correctly and that all necessary documentation has been provided.

-Internal review of decisions
+Review of decisions

-If your application isn't approved, you can apply in writing for an internal review within 20 business days of being notified of the decision.
+If your application isn't approved, you can apply for an internal review within 28 days of being notified of the decision.

-For help with your application call (07) 3199 7967 or email firstname.lastname@example.org.
+For help with your application, phone (07) 3199 7967 or email firstname.lastname@example.org.